tokamak-network/TONStarter/README.md

 - If you want to build on TONStarter, refer to the [TONStarter Documentation](html.link)

 ## Contributing
-Currently, there is no official members developing TONStarter.
+Currently, there is no official Tokamak Network members developing TONStarter.
 You can fork the repository and make contribution directly.
+The admin functions for the contracts will be eventually moved to DAO where community members can directly update the contract.